devStoyanov/FortiFlask/README.md

 # Overview

 Forti-flask is a RESTful API service that provides several endpoints  for interacting with data.
 It is designed to be secure and utilizes JWT token-based authentication.
-The app is built with Python and Flask, using Pydantic for data validation, PostgreSQL for the database,  Nginx as a reverse proxy server and WSGI as web servers to forward requests to web application.
+The app is built with Python and Flask, using Pydantic for data validation, PostgreSQL for the database,  Nginx as a reverse proxy server and WSGI as web server to forward requests to web application.
 The entire app is containerized using Docker for easy deployment and scalability.

 ## Table of Contents